seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 *Sings.*

-“When Cynthia with her borrowed light,” etc.
+"When Cynthia with her borrowed light," etc.

 *Exeunt.*